 Next, adjust the pivot table as needed to show the breakdown you want.

 Now I have two pivot tables, both linked to the same data.
 What's really nice about this is that if I refresh one pivot table, the other pivot table is also refreshed.

-Before I refresh the data, notice that the total in each sheet is about $21,000.
+Before I refresh the data, notice that the total in each pivot table is about $21,000.
 When I refresh the first pivot table, you can see we have a new total of over $24,000.
-And if we check the second pivot table, we see the same total there too.
+And if I check the second pivot table, we see the same total there too.

 You can use this same approach to create as many pivot tables as you need, all linked to the same data.